eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-08_if-btc-were-a-company-its-market-cap-would-rank-10-in-the-world-now-293b.md

 ---
-title: "If BTC were a company, its market cap would rank #10 in the world now (293B)"
+title: 'If BTC were a company, its market cap would rank #10 in the world now (293B)'
 permlink: if-btc-were-a-company-its-market-cap-would-rank-10-in-the-world-now-293b
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-12-08 04:38:39
 categories:
 - bitcoin